kyungjae-lee/engineers-notebook/embedded-systems/arm-cortex-m4-processor-core-register-set.md

-<a href="../">Notebook</a> > <a href="./">Embedded Systems</a> > ARM Cortex M4 Processor Core Register Set
+<a href="../">Notebook</a> > <a href="./">Embedded Systems</a> > ARM Cortex M4 - Processor Core Register Set

-# ARM Cortex M4 Processor Core Register Set
+# ARM Cortex M4 - Processor Core Register Set

-## ARM Cortex M4 Processor Core Register Set
+## Processor Core Register Set

-* The processor has 32 registers that includes 13 general-purpose registers and several special-purpose registers.
+The processor has 32 registers that includes 13 general-purpose registers and several special-purpose registers.